AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 Resetting NVRAM is reported to **brick** certain Thinkpads with certain BIOS versions.
 Might be unrelated to this model, but better not to risk that.

-## Notes on work in progress
+## 🚧 Remaining work

-- [ ] Fix remaining keyboard buttons.
+- [ ] Fixing remaining Fn keys — if possible.
-- [ ] Fix Yoga conversion — if possible.
+- [ ] Fixing Yoga conversion — if possible.
 ClamshellMode?
+At least we can disable keyboard.
 - [ ] Increase max VRAM?
-- [ ] → Try to enable hibernation.
+- [ ] Recheck framebuffer configuration.
+Is everything there required?
-- [ ] HPTE, TPDM in SSDT-OSI
+- [ ] Rechecking BIOS options.
 - [ ] Final cleaning and public repo.

 ## BIOS settings

-[TODO] Recheck which options are needed

 - Config
   - Network